AriFordsham/GHCWiki/building/getting-the-sources.md

 To make the best use of fingerprinting, you need to collect fingerprints for the states you may wish to restore.
 To ease the automatic collection of fingerprints, the `fingerprint.py` script allows a `-d DIR` option that will output a fingerprint to the directory `DIR` with the current time stamp as a file name.
 The `-g DIR` option tells the script to run in the ghc repository pointed to by `DIR`.
 These options can be useful for collecting fingerprints as a cron job or on a post-commit hook.

 To restore the repository state as of a particular date, you can grab a fingerprint emitted by one of the nightly builds.
-The nightly build emails are sent to [ the cvs-ghc mailing list](http://www.haskell.org/pipermail/cvs-ghc/), and have subjects like "\[nightly\] 06-Oct-2012 build of HEAD on x86_64-unknown-linux (cam-04-unx)".
+The nightly build emails are sent to [ the ghc-builds mailing list](http://www.haskell.org/pipermail/ghc-builds/), and have subjects like "\[nightly\] 06-Oct-2012 build of HEAD on x86_64-unknown-linux (cam-04-unx)".
 Copy and paste the fingerprint section, which looks something like this:

 ```wiki
 Respository hashes: